 If you are selected for the DV lottery, and are in the U.S. in lawful status (most likely with an unexpired stay under a visa), you may in all likelihood claim your resident status by filing what's called an Application to Adjust Status (AOS).
 This is done on Form I-485, issued by U.S. Citizenship and Immigration Services (USCIS).
 In only a few exceptional cases is someone lawfully in the U.S. prohibited from adjusting status here, for instance people who entered on the Visa Waiver Program (VWP) or as crewpersons.

-The AOS process involves mailing all your paperwork to, and most likely attending an interview at, an office of USCIS.
+The AOS process involves mailing all your paperwork to, and possibly attending an interview at, an office of USCIS (though the agency waives the interview in some cases).
 You will be able to do all of this without having to leave the United States.

-If you entered the U.S. illegally, or stayed past the expiration date on the I-94 you received upon entering the U.S. on a visa, however (you "overstayed"), you are most likely ineligible for AOS.
+If, on the other hand, you entered the United States illegally, or stayed past the expiration date on the I-94 created for you by U.S. Customs and Border Protection (CBP) when you entered the United States on a visa (you "overstayed"), you are most likely ineligible to use the adjustment of status procedure.
 See Who Can Apply for a Green Card Through Adjustment of Status for details.
 You should also consult an immigration lawyer for a full analysis of your situation.

-Bureaucratic delays, inaccuracies in your initial DV entry, and inadmissibility could all pose problems in your application for AOS, as discussed below.
+Bureaucratic delays, inaccuracies in your initial DV entry, and falling into one of the grounds of inadmissibility could all pose problems in your application for a diversity lottery-based AOS, as discussed below.

 Timing: All DV-based applicants must obtain approval of the AOS application before the annual allotment of DV visas runs out for that fiscal year.
-The fiscal year ends on September 30, but visas often run out well before that date.
+A fiscal year is different than a calendar year.
+In this case, it ends on September 30.
+However, the supply of diversity visas often runs out well before that date.
 The U.S. government takes time to process the applications, and the sooner you get yours in, the greater the chances that it won't get held up in administrative processing.
-For this reason, you should start working on your AOS application as soon as you know you are selected, and maintain your current visa status until your AOS is actually granted.
+For this reason, you should start working on your AOS application as soon as you know you have been selected from among the lottery registrants, and maintain your current lawful visa status until your AOS is actually granted by USCIS.

 Inaccuracies in the initial DV entry: Failure to list a spouse or child on your initial DV lottery entry could be a ground for USCIS to deny your AOS.